qwerttrewqqwerttrewq/PVE_Web_Controller/README.md

 ## Backend Requirements

-- A Proxmox VE server with API access.
+- A Proxmox VE server with API access.You may use CloudFlare Tunnels to get remote access of PVE.
 - Cloudflare Worker for handling CORS and proxying requests to the PVE API.

 ## License